aimlresearcher/UMT/DL/WEEK-01/01_Introduction to Deep Learning and the AI Revolution.md

 If you want to be part of this **AI-powered transformation** — to design systems, build models, and contribute meaningfully to society — you need to master the tools and mindset of deep learning.

-By completing the specialization, you’ll be able to:
+By completing the course, you’ll be able to:

 - Understand the **mathematical and conceptual foundations** of deep learning.
 - **Build, train, and optimize** neural networks.